hossein-zare/react-native-chunk-upload/README.md

 ```

 ## Support Us
-Just star the repository, thats it! 😉
+Just star the repository, that's it! 😉